Project and Change Management

 Learning Outcomes

-a) understand the theoretical and conceptual foundations helpful to make ethical and sustainable strategic decisions concerning project and change selection and initiation that address business and managerial problems in local and global contexts (knowledge);
+a) Understand the theoretical and conceptual foundations required to make ethical and sustainable strategic decisions regarding project selection, initiation, and change management in response to business and managerial challenges in both local and global contexts (knowledge);

-b) develop theoretical and conceptual knowledge on the design and use of both traditional and agile project management methodologies, as well as structured and emerging methods in change (knowledge);
+b) Develop theoretical and conceptual knowledge of the design and application of traditional and agile project management methodologies, as well as structured and emerging approaches to change management (knowledge);

-c) analyse, interpret, and evaluate well-established tools and techniques and leverage them to plan scope, schedule, resources, and budget for a project and for a change (intellectual skill);
+c) Analyse, interpret, and evaluate established project management tools and techniques, and apply them to plan project scope, schedule, resources, and budget, as well as change initiatives (intelectual skill);

-d) develop a medium-to-long-term plan as a team manager that embeds project control, audit , and termination (practical skill);
+d) Develop a medium- to long-term project plan as a team manager, incorporating project control, auditing, and closure processes (practical skill);

-e) develop critical decision making by recognising, assessing, and analysing project and change processes in complex environments and developing sustainable solutions through project plans and charters (transferable skill).
+e) Demonstrate critical decision-making skills by identifying, assessing, and analysing project and change processes in complex environments, and by developing sustainable solutions through project plans and project charters (transferable skill).